apache/superset/CONTRIBUTING.md

 a module, all you have to do is to `_("Wrap your strings")` using the underscore `_` "function".

+We use `import {t, tn, TCT} from locales;` in js, JSX file, locales is in `./superset/assets/javascripts/` directory.

 To enable changing language in your environment, you can simply add the `LANGUAGES` parameter to your `superset_config.py`.
 Having more than one options here will add a language selection dropdown on the right side of the